ChuyG0414/Senior-Project-Robo-Roper/README.md

 velocity_model:
 This file imports previously collected acceleration and positional data.
 Using an accelerometer and a digital encoder I provided a sinusoid input to the carts throttle to properly charcaterize its acceleration.
 After data had been collected it imported to MATLAB, parsed and then Least Squares was applied to derive a velocity model.

+Way_point_generation:
+Tool to select valid waypoints used in the path following of the cart.